 2. Ignoring or Neglecting Social Media

 Wouldn’t it be great if you could write your first blog post and get millions of readers instantly?
 Keep dreaming.
 Unfortunately, even experienced bloggers suffer difficulties with generating attention.
-But, through utilising social media channels, they can get around them.
+But, through utilizing social media channels, they can get around them.

 The best content on the internet may be forever unknown if you don’t reach out to your audience.
 Make your blog social.
 Researching into the most popular channels for your ideal audience is as simple as a Google search.